 A DVD of each graduation ceremony will also be available for purchase.

-For further information about these events, photographs, and the DVD of your ceremony:
+For further information about these events, connecting to the live stream, photographs, and purchasing the DVD of your ceremony:

 At a Graduation Ceremony